Search This Blog

 Budweiser beer can also be used as a hair conditioner.

-The actor George Clooney does voice overs for Budweiser TV commercials and allegedly had a beer keg installed in his dressing room during the filming of Ocean's 11.
+For a time, the actor George Clooney did voice overs for Budweiser TV commercials and allegedly had a beer keg installed in his dressing room during the filming of Ocean's 11.

 Budgerigar